The Generalized Matrix Separation Problem: Algorithms: Numerical Experiments

 \section{Numerical Experiments}

 We conduct various numerical experiments in this section using both synthetic and real data.
-For synthetic data, the ground truth matrices $L_0$ and $S_0$ are randomly generated according to the models in Table \ref{tab:2d}, where the sparse matrix $S_0$ is generated using three different choices of random models.
+For synthetic data, the ground truth matrices $\mL_0$ and $\mS_0$ are randomly generated according to the models in Table \ref{tab:2d}, where the sparse matrix $\mS_0$ is generated using three different choices of random models, where $\rho_r$ and $\rho_s$ indicates low rank ratio and sparsity ratio respectively.

 To assess recovery accuracy, we use the relative Frobenius norm error defined as